-Golden State Killer Joseph James DeAngelo Jr pleads guilty to murder
+Golden State Killer Joseph James DeAngelo Jr pleads guilty to first of 13 murders

 "It was so gruesome," Harrington said.
 "My dad was never the same."

-It was decades before investigators connected a series of assaults in central and Northern California to later slayings in Southern California and settled on the umbrella Golden State Killer nickname for the mysterious assailant whose whose crimes spanned 1974 through mid-1986.
+It was decades before investigators connected a series of assaults in central and Northern California to later slayings in Southern California and settled on the umbrella Golden State Killer nickname for the mysterious assailant whose crimes spanned 1974 through mid-1986.

 The mystery sparked worldwide interest, a best-selling book and a six-part HBO documentary, I'll Be Gone in the Dark, which premiered Sunday.